Credit for Experiential Learning (Policy)

 The following options are approved pathways for CEL credit.

-4) Nationally standardized assessments – The College may award credit for certain nationally standardized tests, such as CLEP and DSST.
-A list of acceptable standardized assessments, required scores, and testing fees is available in the Testing Center.
+2. Nationally standardized assessments – The College may award credit for certain nationally standardized tests, such as CLEP and AP.
+A list of acceptable standardized assessments, required scores, and testing fees is available in the Registrar’s Office.

-5) Industry-recognized licensing or certification credential – Industry-recognized credentials are evaluated by a faculty member in the discipline for which the credit is being requested with recommendations to the appropriate Academic Dean for credit equivalencies.
-A list of common industry-recognized credentials that align with College courses is available in the Advising Office.
+3. Industry-recognized licensing, certification credential or portfolio review – Industry-recognized and/or other credentials are evaluated by a subject matter expert in the discipline for which the credit is being requested with recommendations to the appropriate Academic Dean for credit equivalencies.
+Interested students should contact Department/Program Chair for a list of common industry-recognized credentials that align with college courses.
 Fees may apply.

-6) LMC Challenge Exams – LMC departments may offer departmental challenge exams for some courses.
-A list of available challenge exams, required scores, and fees (if applicable) is available in the Advising Office and the Testing Center.
-Fees may apply.
+4. LMC Challenge Exams – LMC departments may offer departmental challenge exams for some courses.
+Interested students should contact the Department/Program Chair.
+Fees may apply

 References: Credit for Experiential Learning Fees